vassvik/imgui_docking_minimal/README.md

 The main program itself is a modified version of opengl2_example from the imgui repo.
 It has a menubar, and has 3 docked windows that can me rearranged how you see fit.

-A simple Makefile for Windows (MinGW64-w64) is included, and a simple layout file (that matches the code in main.cpp) is included.
-This will update after modification of the layout while running the program.
+A simple Makefile for Windows (MinGW64-w64) and Linux (Arch?) is included, and a simple layout file (that matches the code in main.cpp) is included, that will update after modification of the layout while running the program.

 ## Dependencies:
  - GLFW3